model-checking/kani-vscode-extension/docs/user-guide.md

 # User Guide

-## Features
+## Workflows

+## View and Run Kani Proof harnesses

-### How to verify a kani harness using the extension
+### How to verify a Kani harness using the extension

-As soon as the rust file containing the proofs is opened using the Kani extension in a VSCode instance, you should see the Kani proofs loaded as regular unit tests in the Testing Panel on the left border of VSCode.
+As soon as the Rust file containing the proofs is opened using the Kani extension in a VSCode instance, you should see the Kani proofs loaded as regular unit tests in the Testing Panel on the left border of VSCode.
 This is how the testing page looks like when you click on the panel.

 ![Verify Proofs](../resources/screenshots/first.png)

 ### Running Proofs

-You can then run your proofs using the test tree by clicking the play button beside the harness that was automatically picked up by the Kani Extension.
+You can then run your proofs using the test tree by clicking the play button beside the harness that was automatically picked up by the Kani VSCode Extension.
 Once you run the proof using the extension, you are shown an error message if the proof has failed.
-We are then presented with two buttons, to generate the full report for the harness or to run concrete playback to generate unit tests with the counter examples loaded.
+You are then presented with two buttons, to generate the full report for the harness or to run concrete playback to generate unit tests with the counter examples loaded.

 ![Image: run proof.gif](../resources/screenshots/run%20proof.gif)

-### View and Debug Proofs through the Trace
+## Use Concrete Playback to debug Kani Proof harness

+### Generate Counter Example unit test

-You can generate the unit test with the counter examples by clicking on the **Run Concrete Playback for (your harness name)`** Button that appears through a blue link on the error banner.
+You can generate the unit test with the counter examples by clicking on the **`Run Concrete Playback for (your harness name)`** Button that appears through a blue link on the error banner.

 ![Image: generate counter example.gif](../resources/screenshots/generate%20counter%20example.gif)

-You can see that the source is annotated with two buttons that hover over the unit test generated called → `Run Test (Kani) | Debug Test (Kani)` which allow you to run and debug the test just like any other rust unit test.
+You can see that the source is annotated with two buttons that hover over the unit test generated called → `Run Test (Kani) | Debug Test (Kani)` which allow you to run and debug the test just like any other Rust unit test.

 ### Running Kani-generated test